RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 A heuristic way to handle these missing values is to fill them with medians.
 By this way we have retained useful information.
 So I proceed with filling missing values of financial data with 0s and email metadata with median values.

 {% highlight python %}
-# Fill missing values with 0.
+# Fill missing values of financial data with 0s.
 data_frame = data_frame.fillna(value=0)

 data_frame.isna().apply(sum)